-Sometimes I think something is wrong with me, because I’m not chasing the latest and greatest thing that’s out there for real estate investors.
-I mean, has my passion for this business died?
+Sometimes I think something is wrong with me, because I’m not chasing the latest and greatest thing that’s out there for real estate wholesalers.
+I mean, has my passion for this business of wholesaling houses died?
 Am I doomed for failure?
 I’m not interested in what all of the newbies are trying, even it if IS working.
 So I have to reflect for a moment, and realize what’s really going on in my head.

 After just a few minutes of reflecting on everything that I’ve experienced in the last 2 decades, I realize that I’m done chasing shiny objects.
 That’s something that you do in the beginning while you’re trying to figure out what works best for you.
 What path YOU want to take, and what tools you want to use in your business.
 For the most part, I’ve figured that out.
 And I don’t really want to reinvent MY wheel.

 I’m not saying that I won’t adapt to new technology, etc. In fact, I love technology.
 But it definitely has to complement what I’m already doing.
 For example, I introduced Godfather CRM in 2010 and it was one of the biggest positive changes I’ve made in the business.
 The inspiration for this blog post comes from questions that people send me, asking me, “Why don’t you try this”?, or “if you’re such a guru, why aren’t you closing as many deals as so-and-so”?
 While my initial reaction is a little shocked, I typically ask myself the same question first.
 Then I conclude the following:

 I can analyze deals in my sleep.
 I can predict what every seller is going to say in every conversation.
 Usually within the first 10 seconds.
 I can answer every objection every seller has. deal with a seller LONG before they even know it.I was once happy about making $5,000, but now it just pisses me off.
 It takes just as much work to make $15,000 as it does to make $5,000.00.
 Shiny object syndrome is only a distraction.